nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 > Date format of START_DATE and CLOSE_DATE includes words like today, tomorrow, 3 days from now, day after tomorrow, noon, 12pm, 6am

-> Use ISO date-time format for typing exact date. e.g. 2016/9/1 represents 1st September 2016
+> Use ISO date-time format if you wish to type exact date. e.g. 2016/9/1 represents 1st September 2016

 * `TASK_NAME` need not be unique.
 * If there is no argument, the task will become floating.